 Jeffrey W. Legro

-Jeffrey W. Legro is Randolph P. Compton Professor in the Department of Politics at the University of Virginia.
+Jeffrey W. Legro is Taylor Professor of Politics and Vice Provost for Global Affairs at the University of Virginia.
 He is the author of Rethinking the World and Cooperation under Fire and coeditor of In Uncertain Times, all from Cornell.

 Rethinking the World

 Great Power Strategies and International Order

 Stunning shifts in the worldviews of states mark the modern history of international affairs: how do societies think about—and rethink—international order and security?
 Japan's "opening," German conquest, American internationalism, Maoist...